ysfsvm/eucWatch-1/README.md

+### eucWatch:
+This is a fork of Enaon's great work.
+Generally I will do customizations for myself.
+I'll also share the Espruino builds here.
+Maybe you can find something useful.

 >**Notice**:
 >There are two problems one might face when buying a P8 watch to use with this git.
 >1.
 The antenna of the p8 might not be good enouph for a solid connection.
 It will work, but only 3 out of 10 that I got my hand on were good enough to not need an antenna change.
 That requires opening up the watch, and if done carefully it barelly leaves any visible marks.